lambda-feedback/user-documentation/docs/advanced/chat_functions/quickstart.md

 	- For new functions: clone the template repo for [chat-function-boilerplate](https://github.com/lambda-feedback/chat-function-boilerplate). **Make sure the new repository is set to public (it needs access to organisation secrets)**.
 	- For existing functions: please make your changes on a new separate branch

-2. _If you are creating a new chatbot_, you can either edit the `scr/agents/base_agent` or copy it and rename it based on your chatbot's name.
+2. _If you are creating a new chatbot_, you can either edit the `scr/agents/base_agent` or copy it and rename it based on the name of your chatbot.
 3. You are now ready to start making changes and implementing features by editing each of the main function-logic files:

 	1. **`scr/agents/{base_agent}/{base}_agent.py`**: This file contains the main LLM pipeline using [LangGraph](https://langchain-ai.github.io/langgraph/) and [LangChain](https://python.langchain.com/docs/introduction/).